 Sebastian is located in an 18th-century stone-built former stable, renovated to create this charming restaurant.
-We ate in the 16-cover dining room: a cosy candlelit space with a beamed ceiling and attractive stone walls, decorated with cheerful surrealist paintings by Deià artist Arturo Rhodes.
+We ate in the 16-cover dining room: a cosy candlelit space with a beamed ceiling and attractive stone walls.
 For alfresco dining there’s seating for 36 on the covered front terrace.

 The à la carte menu changes every three months, offering Mediterranean cuisine (with some Asian hints) based on fresh, locally grown seasonal products.
 There’s also a menu of specials.
-After dropping the couple’s teenage children at school in the mornings, Sebastian heads to Palma’s Mercat de l’Olivar; although he has trusted suppliers for most produce, he also likes to see what’s available on the market stalls.
+Sebastian heads to Palma’s Mercat de l’Olivar; although he has trusted suppliers for most produce, he also likes to see what’s available on the market stalls.

-There were four of us on this mission so, after a delicious complimentary appetizer of tuna with avocado and tomato, we shared several dishes to enable us to taste a variety.
-First, two starters from the specials menu: pan-fried scallops with sugar peas, kumquats and a blood orange emulsion, and a very good version of the classic Italian veal dish ‘vitello tonato’, served with tuna tartar and capers.
+We began with the starter ‘specials pan-fried scallops with sugar peas, kumquats and a blood orange emulsion, and a very good version of the classic Italian veal dish ‘vitello tonato’, served with tuna tartar and capers.
 From the à la carte starters – of which there is a decent selection – we ate pan-fried foie gras with raspberries, and Sebastian’s very popular lobster ravioli served with green asparagus spears.
 We enjoyed them all, but would have liked a larger portion of the scallop dish.

 Of the three desserts we tried we had two favourites: a superior fresh-tasting lemon meringue tartlet served with basil ice cream – number one for us – and the indulgent crème brûlée of Baileys and marinated cherries.

-The combination of Sebastian’s excellent cuisine (up there with some of the best on the island), the lovely Deià location, and Patricia and her service team, is a hugely successful one.
-It’s not really surprising.
-Patricia used to work at the famous 2-Michelin-star Le Manoir aux Quat’ Saisons in Oxfordshire, England, before moving to Mallorca to El Olivo, when it had a star, at La Residencia Hotel (then owned by Virgin).
+The combination of Sebastian’s excellent cuisine (up there with some of the best on the island), the lovely Deià location, and Patricia and her service team, makes for a hugely successful restaurant.

 Sebastian is open for dinner only, every night except Wednesday.
 It is usually open from March to the end of October.